 Heat Energy Examples

 An ice cube has some heat energy and also a glass of lemonade.
 If you put the ice in lemonade(warmer), the lemonade will transfer some of its heat energy to ice.
-Put differently, the ice melts and the water and lemonade will be of same temperature.
+Put differently, the ice melts, and the water and lemonade will be of the same temperature.
 This is nothing but reaching a state of equilibrium.

 To know more about heat energy facts and heat physics, you can visit us BYJU’S.